venuc13/Practical-HW1/README.md

 *Important:* Never use this private key mnemonic to hold real Algos (i.e., on MainNet).
 Only use it for "fake Algos" on TestNet.

-These accounts are now created and ready to use on the testnet!
+These accounts are now created and ready to use on the TestNet!

 ### Step 1.1 - Fund the Two Accounts